Nigeria CBDC Tracker

 Freedom Rankings

-In 2021, the Central Bank of Nigeria launched its CBDC (referred to as the eNaira).
+In 2021, the Central Bank of Nigeria launched its CBDC (the eNaira).
 Nigeria’s CBDC is an intermediated CBDC where banks and other financial institutions act as a third party between citizens and the Central Bank of Nigeria.
 Citizens are primarily able to access the CBDC through the eNaira Speed Wallet mobile app.
 Transactions are executed using a software platform developed by Bitt Inc. This platform uses Hyperledger Fabric as the underlying ledger.

 In 2022, the CBDC had largely been considered a failure because it only had an adoption rate of 0.5 percent.
 The Nigerian government initially tried to encourage use through modest measures.
 In August 2022, restrictions were removed so that bank accounts were no longer required to use the CBDC.
-Then, in October, it discounts were offered if people used the CBDC to pay for cabs.
-Yet, neither effort proved to be fruitful.
+Furthermore, the CBDC was integrated into the Nigeria Inter-Bank Settlement System.
+Then, in October, discounts were offered if people used the CBDC to pay for cabs.
+Yet, adoption remained low.

 With adoption still struggling, Central Bank of Nigeria deputy governor Kingsley Obiora said that all the eNaira needs is a “a little push from the government.”
 By December 2022, the Nigerian government created a cash shortage for the country’s 220 million citizens.
 This shortage resulted in protests and riots as people rejected the CBDC and called for cash to be restored.
 Still, central bank governor Godwin Emefiele said, “The destination, as far as I am concerned, is to achieve a 100% cashless economy in Nigeria” and later remarked that the experience was a success as adoption grew from 0.5 percent to 6 percent.
 However, the International Monetary Fund later reported in May of 2023 that 98.5 percent of the wallets issued have never been used.

-In 2024, the company Gluwa announced, “After years of relentless effort, Gluwa has signed a Memorandum of Understanding (MoU) with the Central Bank of Nigeria (CBN) to officially onboard as a Partner Agent and help drive the increased adoption of Nigeria’s CBDC, also known as eNaira.”
+In March 2024, the company Gluwa announced that “After years of relentless effort, Gluwa has signed a Memorandum of Understanding (MoU) with the Central Bank of Nigeria (CBN) to officially onboard as a Partner Agent and help drive the increased adoption of Nigeria’s CBDC, also known as eNaira.”

 Nigeria earned a 43 out of 100 in Freedom House’s 2023 Freedom in the World report.
 Corruption and oppression are key concerns for the country.
 However, as one of the few countries with a CBDC (the eNaira), there are also concerns surrounding the government creating a cash shortage to spur CBDC adoption.

 “The government has attempted to reduce corruption in public and private institutions, but the practice remains pervasive,” according to Freedom House.
 In fact, one official was accused of stealing more than $190 million.
+Furthermore, former Central Bank of Nigeria governor Godwin Emefiele (the governor who oversaw the creation of the Nigeria CBDC) was ousted for corruption in 2023.
 The existence of pervasive corruption is a major concern with CBDCs because it calls into question any promises that might be made by the government to limit surveillance, control, or other risks of CBDCs.
 Furthermore, the existence of corruption calls into question whether CBDC policies might be designed to exert political favoritism through subsidies, price controls, or other targeted restrictions.

 Silencing dissent is another issue for the country.
 According to Amnesty International, the Nigerian government regularly steps in to arrest activists, shut down protests, and coerce journalists—particularly when the “offense” is being critical of the government itself.
+For example, Nigerian authorities sentenced Abdullahi Musa Huseini to six months in prison for throwing cash in the air during his wedding celebration.
+The Economic and Financial Crimes Commission has been increasingly cracking down on the celebration saying that it is disrespectful to the naira and thus violates the 2007 Central Bank of Nigeria Act.
+In another case, authorities banned the song “Tell Your Papa” by Eedris Abdulkareem because the song criticizes President Bola Tinubu.
 Unfortunately, a CBDC could be used as another tool in this effort.
 Across the world, governments have often turned to freezing and seizing the money of activists, political rivals, and protestors to undermine the opposition.
 A CBDC would make such initiatives easier by allowing governments to take direct control of each citizen’s finances.

 For additional information on concerns regarding violations of human rights and civil liberties, see the following reports by Amnesty International, Financial Tyranny Index, Freedom House, Human Rights Watch, Privacy International, and the U.S. Department of State.
 For additional information on concerns regarding the risks of CBDCs, see the following webpage and report by the Cato Institute: The Risks of CBDCs and Central Bank Digital Currency: Assessing the Risks and Dispelling the Myths.